smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Broadway East is one of the poorest NSAs

-"Broadway East... is also among the poorest neighborhoods."
+“Broadway East… is also among the poorest neighborhoods.”

 #### Explanation

 The CSAs that include Broadway East rank near the bottom in terms of average household income (at 45 and 48 out of 55).

 #### Supporting Code